FrankWorldview/waste-classification-model/README.md

 # Machine Learning Waste Classification Model

 ## Data source:
-The dataset has over 22,5000 images and is divided into train data (85 %) and test data (15 %). https://www.kaggle.com/techsash/waste-classification-data
+The dataset has over 22,500 images and is divided into train data (85 %) and test data (15 %). https://www.kaggle.com/techsash/waste-classification-data

-**Note:** Within the index.py and main.py files, you may need to change some file paths to match your system path structure.
-Within the main.py file, change the paths for line 14 and 15.
-Within the index.py file, change the paths for lines 14 and 41.

 ## Steps:
 * Download all files.